TheCloudlet/TheCloudlet/README.md

 # Hello there, I'm ypprog👋

-I love funtional programming  :heart:<br>
+Trying to be a result maker and love funtional programming  :heart:<br>
 I'm a compiler engineer.
 Currently working on RISC-V emualor project - rv32emu.<br>

 **Github stauts**<br>